edgedb/easy-edgedb/README.md

 };
 ```

-But this will only create a `Person` type connected to the `City` type with nothing in it.
+But this would only create a `Person` type connected to the `City` type but with nothing in it.
 Let's see what's inside:

 ```
 SELECT Person {